Director of Digital Storytelling at thinkLaw

 - Bachelor’s or Master’s degree with at least 4 years of experience in related positions required.

-- Digital marketing experience, including demonstrated capacity to execute campaigns and leverage dynamic, tailored content to drive engagement, activation, and membership via web, social, and email.
+- Demonstrated capacity to execute campaigns and leverage dynamic, tailored content to drive engagement, activation, and membership via web, social, and email.

 - Additional experience, preferred:

 - Experience in navigating various channels and social media management systems that help brand communication reach a national level.

 - Experience teaching or working with students in K-12 public Title I schools.